Origin

 Explore next: India, Asia Pacific, Coffee Origin Labels.

-PNG And Timor-Leste: Highland Island Processing
+PNG and Timor-Leste: Highland Island Processing

 Papua New Guinea and Timor-Leste are island origins, but their highland Arabica supply chains differ from Caribbean island coffees.
 Washed processing, smallholder aggregation and emerging specialty naturals can coexist.
 Treat them as regional routing examples, not flavor stereotypes.